 Salalah is the capital of Dhofar province in southern Oman.
 This fascinating are is famed for its Arabian Sea beaches, sea life filled waters, banana plantations, and the Khareef annual monsoon.
 The impressive Sultan Qaboos Mosque in the centre of the city draws the crowds each day.
 Pay a visit to Al Baleed Archaeological Park to explore the city's maritime heritage at Museum of the Frankincense Land and also the city wall, citadel and Grand Mosque.
 Shop for local handicrafts at Al Husn Souq or spend time admiring the sculptured cliffs and blow holes at scenic Mughsayl beach.
 Dinosaur Village Salalah is a must-visit if you’re travelling with children.

 Muscat, unlike a lot of her Arabian cousins, has managed to retain a scene of authenticity to the old ways.
 Where her more notable cousins have arrived into the 21st century with a skyline dominated by skyscrapers, shopping malls and hotels, Muscat has retained a lot more of her traditions and values of old.
 It is this aspect that allows her to captivate guests time and time again.
 Sail into the preserved historical waterfront and experience the traditional architecture of this calming seascape, hike through the terracotta coloured mountains or even visit the old town and discover the traditional souk and spice markets.

-Disembark in Dubai, and make your way to the airport for your flight back to the UK.
+Disembark in Dubai and be transferred to the airport for your flight back to the UK.